Things to throw out next stable spring-clean

 Because it hasn’t been used it seems a pity to throw it out right?
 However if vet wraps have been lying around in the stable for more than a few weeks, they have probably lost their elasticity and will be far from sterile.

 Saddle pads that have the resemblance of another horse growing on the underside need a deep clean.
 It is important to keep saddle pads clean to protect your horse’s skin.

 Open feed containers are the quickest way to attract rats and mice into your stables.
 Keep your feed in a closed container to prevent rodent invasion.

 Manure attracts flies and overall makes the stable smell unpleasant.
 Make sure you dump the wheelbarrow every time you use it to safeguard your horses from flies.

-We all know the dangers of feeding mouldy hay, colic anyone?
-Get rid of any mouldy hay and store fresh hay in a cool, well ventilated dry place.
+We all know the dangers of feeding moldy hay, colic anyone?
+Get rid of any moldy hay and store fresh hay in a cool, well ventilated dry place.

 Check your thermometer to ensure that it works (you may have more than one so check them all).
 Being in an emergency with a broken thermometer is not a situation you want to find yourself in.

 If the water troughs are starting look like ponds, they need to be scrubbed and cleaned.
 Your horse will appreciate fresh water.

 This one is a simple one, triple check all stalls are locked before you leave the stable.